bdodge/SDIOanalyzer/README.md

 for settings and structure, but is a complete rewrite of the core analysis machine.

+## Using a pre-built plugin

+The Product/<OS>/ directories contained built plugin libraries.
+If you find one there that matches your OS, you can skip to "Using"

 ## Building

 You can use the Xcode project here or the "build_analyzer.py" script.
 Both are